jacobdufault/fullserializer/README.md

 There were no serializers that just work in Unity that are free and target all export platforms.
 [Full Inspector](http://forum.unity3d.com/threads/224270-Full-Inspector-Inspector-and-serialization-for-structs-dicts-generics-interfaces) needed one, so here it is.

+## Installation

+Import the `Source` folder into your Unity project!
+You're good to go!

 # Usage

 ## Annotations and Default Behavior